-in 1928 by Col Gilbertson Smith VD on the disbandment of the Cyclist Battalions of the TA, for competition by teams from the Army Reserve, and
+in 1928 by Col Gilbertson Smith VD on the disbandment of the Cyclist Battalions of the TA, for competition by teams from the Army Reserve, and an NRA Gold Medal.

 Operational Shooting Policy (OSP) Volume 1 Chapter 6 - the Machine Gun Match.